 – Peter Rowe (1987)

-As you can see, the progression of Design "Thinking" as a subject made its journey through various fields of specialisation over time, as thinkers in those fields explored the cognitive processes within their own fields and later became something which moved into a space of its own.
+As you can see, the progression of design thinking as a subject made its journey through various fields of specialization over the decades.
+Thinkers within those various fields explored the cognitive processes within the scope of their own knowledge until design thinking finally became a separate concept and moved into a space of its own.

-At present, the Design Thinking movement is gaining ground rapidly, with pioneers like IDEO and d.school formalising a path ahead for others to follow.
-Other prestigious universities, business schools and forward thinking companies have adopted the methodology to varying degrees, sometimes re-interpreting it to suit their specific context or brand values.
+At present, the design thinking movement is rapidly gaining ground—with pioneers like IDEO and the d.school paving out a path for others to follow.
+Other prestigious universities, business schools and forward-thinking companies have adopted the design thinking methodology to varying degrees, and have sometimes even re-interpreted it to suit their specific context or brand values.

 The Take Away

-We experienced the industrial revolution and World War II pushing the boundaries of what we thought was technologically possible, and what we required to deal with by way of Wicked Problems.
-Engineers, architects and industrial designers, as well as cognitive scientists, all began to converge on the issues of collective problem solving, driven by the significant societal changes that had taken place at the time.
-Design Thinking leaders, theorists, and practitioners began to formulate new ways of leveraging their existing (design-centric) problem-solving, innovation-focussed activities and processes towards finding solutions to broader problems.
+Both the Industrial Revolution and World War II pushed the boundaries of what we thought was technologically possible.
+Engineers, architects and industrial designers—as well as cognitive scientists—then began to converge on the issues of collective problem-solving, driven by the significant societal changes that took place at that time.

-Design Thinking emerged, or should we say converged, out of the muddy waters of this chaos to combine the human, the technological and the strategic needs of our times, in a synthesis, which is still being explored today by those at the forefront of the field.
+Design thinking emerged—or, should we say, converged—out of the muddy waters of this chaos from the ’50s and ’60s onwards.
+The process started to combine the human, technological and strategic needs of our times, and progressively developed over the decades to become the leading innovation methodology it is today.
+Design thinking continues to gain ground across a wide range of industries and is still explored and enhanced by those at the forefront of the field.

 References & Where to Learn More